docopt/docopt.R/inst/spec/README.md

 These are the testcases that are retrieved from [docopt](https://github.com/docopt/docopt).

-The R testcase are generated from this file.
+The R testcases are generated from this file.